-Living in the UAEiStockphoto
+Living in the UAE?

-Despite its progressive flair, modern infrastructure and strong economy, religious traditions are an essential aspect of life in the UAE.
+Despite its progressive flair, modern infrastructure, and strong economy, religious traditions are an essential aspect of life in the UAE.
 For expats, life in the UAE means that they may have to adhere to a different etiquette, dress more modestly and deal with some limitations in their daily lives.

 It is advisable for expats to be sensitive and respectful towards religious traditions.
 Ramadan, the Muslim month of fasting and one of the five pillars of Islam, is taken very seriously in the Emirates.
 Non-Muslims living in the UAE may be surprised when they experience reduced office hours, closed restaurants, and other disruptions of their daily routine during Ramadan.